Valaa-Technologies/valaa-vault/docs/SECURITY.md

 ValOS draws its terminology from Martin Fowler's popularization from the year 2005 ( https://martinfowler.com/eaaDev/EventSourcing.html ).

+It should be noted that as a fundamental divergence to traditional event sourcing 'done right' and to domain driven design specifically ValOS event sourcing is a straightforward CRUD event sourcing with a limited set of generic event types manipulating a general purpose resource model.

 ## 2.2.
 Partition - A globally unique URI which identifies and locates a single event log